-We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$425.6 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their overallotment option to purchase additional shares in full, the net proceeds to us will be approximately \$490.5 million.
+We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$444.9 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+This assumes an initial public offering price of \$12.50 per share, which is the midpoint of the estimated public offering price range on the cover page of this prospectus.
+If the underwriters exercise their overallotment option to purchase additional shares in full, the net proceeds to us will be approximately \$512.6 million.

 We intend to use the net proceeds from this offering to repay approximately \$100.0 million of indebtedness under the First Lien Term Facility and approximately \$307.0 million of indebtedness under the Second Lien Term Facility.
 To the extent any proceeds from this offering remain after such repayment, we intend to use such remaining proceeds for general corporate purposes.
+To the extent the net proceeds we receive in this offering are lower than currently estimated, we may, if necessary, elect to repay a lower amount under the First Lien Term Facility or the Second Lien Term Facility.

 The weighted average interest rate on borrowings under the First Lien Term Facility as of January 2, 2021 was 5.91% and the maturity date is March 16, 2024.
 The interest rate on borrowings under the Second Lien Term Facility as of January 2, 2021 was 9.00% and the maturity date is March 16, 2025.
 Amounts to be repaid under the First Lien Term Facility include \$100.0 million of the \$185.0 million drawn as part of the First Lien Fourth Amendment Term Loan, which were principally used to fund the 2020 PDS Acquisitions and the acquisition of Five Points Healthcare, LLC.
-Amounts to be repaid under the Second Lien Term Facility include \$67.0 million drawn as part of the incremental borrowings used to fund a portion of the acquisition of Doctor's Choice, LLC on April 16, 2021.
+Amounts to be repaid under the Second Lien Term Facility include \$67.0 million drawn as part of the incremental borrowings used to fund a portion of the acquisition of Doctor's Choice, LLC on April 19, 2021.